 Should you fall ill while in Germany, your employer will normally pay six weeks' full salary, after which the government scheme health fund (Krankenkasse) pays up to 70% of your gross income if you are a member of the GKV, (up to a maximum of approximately 3,281 Euros per month) as statutory sick pay (Krankengeld) for up to a maximum of 78 weeks.
-After deduction of taxes you would be left with a maximum of approximately 2,877 Euros to finance your normal monthly fixed expenses such as rent, groceries and other insurance policies.
+After social security deductions you would be left with a maximum of approximately 2,877 Euros to finance your normal monthly fixed expenses such as rent, groceries and other insurance policies.

-If you are earning more than this per month, it would be worth considering the purchase of supplemental sick pay insurance, which is available at reasonable rates.
-This is particularly important if your monthly fixed living costs are higher than 2,670 Euros.
-If you purchase private medical insurance, you should also consider purchasing adequate sick pay insurance to meet your living expenses as you will not receive any statutory sick pay from the GKV.
-Please note that neither sick pay insurance nor the government scheme covers permanent disability and it is assumed that you will be returning to full employment.
+If you are earning more than this per month, after tax deductions, it would be worth considering the purchase of supplemental sick pay insurance, which is available at reasonable rates.
+This is particularly important if your monthly fixed living costs are higher than 2,877 Euros.
+If you purchase full private medical insurance, you should also consider purchasing adequate sick pay insurance to meet your living expenses as you will not receive any statutory sick pay from the GKV.
+Please note that neither the private nor the statutory sick pay covers permanent disability and it is assumed that you will be returning to full employment.
 You should therefore consider purchasing a separate policy for permanent disability and critical illness.

 Cross-Border Care, Travel Insurance and Evacuation Benefits

 The German public health insurance system will provide you with limited medical and dental cover for travel within the EU.
-Starting on October 25, 2013 the EU cross-border regulations came into effect.
-This change means that public patients can choose to have their medical care in any country in the EU, EEA state or Switzerland and receive a partial reimbursement from their local public insurance fund (i.e. Krankenkasse in Germany).
+The EU cross-border regulations came into effect on October 25, 2013.
+This change meant that public patients can choose to have their medical care in any country in the EU, EEA state or Switzerland and receive a partial reimbursement from their local public insurance fund (i.e. Krankenkasse in Germany).
 As there are different procedures for hospital and out-patient services please contact your Krankenkasse before embarking on any cross-border medical or dental care.
 The contact number for the international liaison office: +49 (0)2289530-800 or per email firstname.lastname@example.org

 A large percentage of foreign doctors will handle you only as a private patient.
-You will be reimbursed for the amount that the German system would have paid for the treatment - sometimes only a fraction of the actual cost you paid.
-If you wish to be covered for the full amount of any medical outlay or plan to travel to non-EU countries, you should definitely purchase a travel insurance policy.
+You will, however only be reimbursed for the amount that the German public system would have paid for the treatment - sometimes only a fraction of the actual cost you actually paid.
+If you wish to be covered for the full amount of any medical outlay or plan to travel to non-EU countries, you should definitely purchase a private travel insurance policy.
 There are single trip and annual policies to choose from.
 The German government health system does not cover medical evacuation from any foreign countries.
 Please note that not all travel insurance policies cover evacuations, so always check the fine print before signing up.

-If you are privately insured, brand-name medication will be covered, as long as you have a prescription.
+If you are privately insured, brand-name medication will normally be covered, as long as you have a prescription.
 You will have to pay the full cost of the prescription medicine immediately and then submit the receipts to your insurer for reimbursement.
-However, do not expect to be reimbursed by either the government or private health insurance for over-the-counter remedies.
+However, do not expect to be reimbursed by either the government or the private health insurance systems for over- the-counter remedies.

 Also see our article "Insurance in Germany" for a complete overview of ALL types of insurance in Germany.

-All information is provided to the best of our knowledge as of January 2017 but we can give no guarantee for its accuracy or completeness.
+All information is provided to the best of our knowledge as of January 2020 but we are not liable for its accuracy or completeness.